*This site contains affiliate links to products. We may receive a commission for purchases made through these links.

-One of my favorite things to do when visiting the coast of Messinia is renting a boat from the Pilos port and spending a day exploring the Navarino Bay.
-The Navarino Bay is a special place both historically and naturally.
+One of my favorite things to do when visiting the coast of Messinia is renting a boat from the port of Pylos port and spending a day exploring Navarino Bay.
+Navarino Bay is a special place both historically and naturally.
 It’s sheltered from the Ionian Sea by the long Sfaktiria island and looks like one huge peaceful lake.
 The island serves as a natural fortification against the western winds and possible intruders.

 Today only the winds can bother holidaymakers during their summer activities but in the past, some great naval battles took place in the Navarino Bay.
 In 1827 the joined forces of Russia, England and France fought the Turkish armies in the bay and their victory was an important step towards the liberation of Greece from the Ottoman rule.
 To commemorate those killed in the battle three memorials were erected on Sfaktiria and the neighboring islands.
 Visiting the memorials together with swimming in the clear water of the bay makes for a wonderful day trip.